junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 1

-> in subclause (II), by striking “37-percent bracket” and inserting “39.6-percent bracket”; and
+> in subclause (II), by striking “37-percent bracket” and inserting “39.6-percent bracket”, and

 | | |
 |---|---|